 2017 Jingmai First Spring Harvest Raw Pu-erh Tea Family

-In our 2017 Jingmai Family, we have four different tea cakes, please read the description for each below:
+In our 2017 Jingmai Family, we have three different tea cakes, please read the description for each below:

 This tea is from the ancient tea forest in Meng Ben on Jingmai Mountain.
 It undergoes traditional pu-erh tea production, emerging with a taste that’s ever so slightly astringent and bitter, but balanced by a formidable returning sweetness and lovely wild orchid fragrance.
 The tea water is bright orange and thick, with a complex yet quite approachable flavor profile.